cakephp/docs/en/appendices/2-7-migration-guide.rst

 - Plugin shells that share a name with their plugin can now be called without the plugin prefix.
 For example ``Console/cake MyPlugin.my_plugin`` can now be called with ``Console/cake my_plugin``.
+- ``Shell::param()`` was backported from 3.0 into 2.7.
+This method provides
+  a notice error free way to read CLI options.

 Core
 ====